 2) Fumigating with Sulphur Strips.
-These are available from some of the main beekeeping suppliers and are nasty.
+These are available from some of the main beekeeping suppliers and the fumes are nasty.

 3) Fumigation with 80% Acetic (Ethanoic) Acid.
 Again this is nasty stuff and it can be difficult to get as many freight carriers won’t carry it.
 Fumigation with Ethanoic acid also destroys EFB and nosema spores so it can be beneficial as part of winter duties in any case.